 Cost: 30 UAH

-Personal guide: 140-250 UAH (according to the number of tourists).
-The cost also varies due to the language.
+Personal guide: 140-250 UAH (depending on the number of tourists).
+The cost also varies by language.
 Besides Ukrainian, you may order Russian, English, German, Polish, Italian, French, and Spanish guides.

 Личаківський цвинтар – Lychakiv Cemetery

-This is not a funny place, but it is really beautiful.
+This is not a fun place, but it is really beautiful.
 Many famous Ukrainian people are buried here.
 There are many tombs of Polish aristocratic families and famous Ukrainians.
-One of the most valued Ukrainian writers and poets Іван Франко, Маркіян Шашкевич and Грицько Чубай have their graves at Личаківський цвинтар.
-There are also a lot of singers, scientists, and artists.
+Some of the most praised Ukrainian writers and poets, Іван Франко, Маркіян Шашкевич and Грицько Чубай, have their graves at Личаківський цвинтар, alongside many singers, scientists, and artists.

 Where: вулиця Мечникова, 33 (Mechnykova street, 33)